 - Ripening

 - The taste of the cheese depends on its maturation, usually between 1 and 24 months.
-The longer the cheese matures, the spicier the taste of the cheese will become.
+The longer the cheese matures, the spicier the flavor will become.

-If you want to understand the traditional Dutch cheese production process in more detail, I recommend watching this excellent Youtube video.
-It is a video about cheese production on a 100-year-old farm near Gouda in The Netherlands.
-This video has already been watched more than 13 million times in about two years.
+I recommend watching this excellent YouTube video to understand the traditional Dutch cheese production process in more detail.
+The video is about cheese production on a 100-year-old farm near Gouda in The Netherlands.
+This video has been watched over 13 million times in about two years.

 5. Other Questions About Dutch Cheese